-The Group's fair value interest rate risk relates primarily to its fixed-rate bank borrowings, liability component of convertible bonds, short-term debentures and notes, medium-term debentures and bonds and guaranteed notes.
+The Group's fair value interest rate risk relates primarily to its fixed-rate bank borrowings, other financial liability, liability component of convertible bonds, short-term debentures and notes, medium-term debentures and bonds and guaranteed notes.
 The Group aims at keeping borrowings at fixed rates.

-The cash flow interest rate risk of the Group relates primarily to the restricted bank deposits, bank balances, floating interest rate bank borrowings and pay fixed and receive floating interest rate swaps, and mainly concentrated on the fluctuation of interest rate quoted from the CFETS, PBOC and LIBOR on the bank borrowings.
+The cash flow interest rate risk of the Group relates primarily to the restricted bank deposits, bank balances and variable-rate bank borrowings, and mainly concentrated on the fluctuation of interest rate quoted from the CFETS, PBOC and SOFR on the bank borrowings.